usagov/usagov-2021/README.md

    The "network client" you're enabling this for is the virtual machine running in your cypress container.

-4. Reboot XQuartz (if you've just installed it).
+4. Reboot your computer.
+(You need to reboot once after installing XQuartz.
+Thereafter, when you change your XQuartz settings you need to restart XQuartz, but not reboot.)

 Proceed to [Allow cypress to open an X window](#allow-cypress-to-open-an-x-window)